 Embodied resilience for change

-Grow your embodied capacity for personal and collective healing and transformation, with Roses
+Grow your (and/or your team’s) embodied capacity for personal and collective healing and transformation, with Roses

 Embodied Resilience for Change teaches somatic skills to meet challenges with the minimum amount of stress that’s useful – freeing up energy to transform the conditions for stress into conditions for flourishing.